stdombek/docs/content/en/docs/Consortia/_index.md

 To view a data import log for a member library, follow these steps:

-1. Select the central, or primary, tenant as the **active affiliation** in the top right corner if it is not already selected.
+1. Select the central, or primary tenant as the **active affiliation** in the top right corner if it is not already selected.
 If the central tenant is not selected:
     - Click on the user profile icon in the top right corner of the screen to switch the **active affiliation**.
     - Select **switch active affiliation** in the drop-down menu.
     - Select the primary member from the **Consortium members** menu.